Professional developer studying network diagrams and protocols on multiple screens

 Load Balancing and Content Delivery Networks

-Load balancing distributes incoming requests across multiple servers to prevent any single server from becoming overwhelmed.
-Understanding different load balancing algorithms and CDN behavior is crucial for designing scalable applications.
+Load balancing distributes incoming requests across multiple servers so no single server gets overwhelmed.
+Different algorithms suit different situations, and CDN behavior matters for scalable applications.

 AlgorithmHow it WorksBest ForDrawbacks